 - How will the cost for any long term care needs be covered?
 Finances tend to be a sensitive topic to broach with your aging parents, but it’s essential to make certain that a strategy is in place to meet future needs.
 If it hasn’t been done already, now is an ideal time for you to ensure your parents have selected a power of attorney and met with a financial planner who is able to review savings, investments, estate planning, retirement funds, insurance, etc. and create a plan to pay for any possible expenses associated with aging care.

 - Who is within your network of support?
 It’s a smart idea to assemble a list of your parents’ close friends, neighbors, and other loved ones who will be open to assist in the event of emergency or just as your parents’ abilities change through aging.
 Prioritize the list in the order your parents would like them to be contacted if a need occurs, and then share the list with anybody who may have the need to reach out to them (including those on the list themselves).

-At Live Free Home Health Care, we work with older adults and their loved ones throughout Bristol and the surrounding communities as they plan for long term care needs.
+At Live Free Home Health Care, we work with older adults and their loved ones throughout Bristol and the surrounding communities as they begin planning long term care.
 Because our home care services are highly individualized, we are able to begin providing assistance in just a few areas, for just a few hours weekly, such as help with meals, housekeeping, and running errands, and then add in additional support over time if needed.

 Contact our aging care experts at 603-217-0149 for the trusted support your senior parents need to remain safe, comfortable, and thriving at home for a lifetime.
-We’re always available to answer any questions you might have, and also to schedule a no-cost in-home assessment to share more about our top-rated home and respite care in Bristol and the surrounding communities.
+We’re always available to answer any questions you might have, and also to schedule a no-cost in-home assessment to share more about why we’re one of the top senior care companies in Concord and the surrounding communities.